 1.)
 Place your items

-of on a table at the front of the
+on the table at the front of the

 room.
 If you are going to use a fan